-WebPDF-4 provides the needed portability to the PDF-4+ database via the internet.
+WebPDF-4+ provides the needed portability for accessing the PDF-4+ database via the internet.
 It enables full functionality of the PDF-4+ database using a high-speed internet connection.
 WebPDF-4+ is delivered as a USB compatible dongle.

 PDF-4/Minerals is the most comprehensive collection of mineral data in the world!
 Ninety-seven percent of all known mineral types, as defined by the International Mineralogical Association (IMA), are represented in the database, as well as many unclassified minerals.
 PDF-4/Minerals is a subset of the PDF-4+ database, which includes all of the software features incorporated into PDF-4+.